trevorpiltch/trevorpiltch/README.md

 Hi I'm Trevor!
 I'm a rising senior at Phillips Exeter Academy and highly interested in computer science and programming.
 I finished all of the computer science classes at school so now I'm just playing around with different projects.
 If you need to reach me, please email at tpiltch@exeter.edu.

 ## Favorites ⭐
-Movie 📺: The breakfast club \n
+Movie 📺: The breakfast club <br />
 Food 🌯: Burritos
 Qoute 💭: "Life moves pretty fast.
 If you don't stop and look around once in a while, you could miss it." - Ferris Bueller